vishnugamini/vishnugamini/README.md

 [![SVG
 Banners](https://svg-banners.vercel.app/api?type=typeWriter&text1=Welcome%20to%20my%20Dungeon%20🔗&width=1200&height=250)](https://github.com/Akshay090/svg-banners)
 <h1 align="center">Hey, I'm Vishnu </h1>
-<h3 align="center">I am an aspiring machine learning enthusiast who is passionate about developing skills related to AI and ML.
-My current focus is on learning and mastering machine learning techniques, algorithms, and tools to solve complex problems in various domains.
-I believe in continuous learning, and I am always exploring new technologies and techniques to enhance my knowledge and expertise. </h3>
+<h3 align="center">I am dedicated to developing skills in AI and ML, focusing on mastering Deep learning techniques, algorithms, and tools to solve complex problems in various domains.
+I believe in continuous learning and consistently explore new technologies and methodologies to enhance my knowledge and expertise.</h3>

 - 🔭 I’m currently trying to enhance my skill-set by majorly focusing on learning Node.js for web development and Flutter for mobile app development.
 I am confident that my combination of machine learning and web/mobile development skills will enable me to create innovative solutions that leverage the power of AI.

-- 🌱 At the moment learning **Deep learning and Node.js**
+- 🌱 At the moment learning **Transformer Neural Networks and Node.js**

 - 📫 How to reach me **gamini.vishnu@gmail.com**